Skip to the content.

 Events allow the convenient usage of the EVM logging facilities, which in turn can be used to “call” JavaScript callbacks in the user interface of a dapp, which listen for these events.

-Up to three parameters can receive the attribute indexed, which will cause the respective arguments to be searched for.
+Up to three parameters can receive the attribute indexed, which will cause the respective arguments to be searchable.

 All non-indexed arguments will be stored in the data part of the log.